 I stay at home to-morrow till evening.
 Miss Chizhova is anxious to "work with" me.
-I enjoyed Dodo's lunch as much as I hated Maurice's dinner: he is a very competent & (like Boase)583 self effacing host.
-Last night at Nuffield I met Jenifer584 who said that you were praised far & wide by all "my friends" (Jays,585 Graham
+I enjoyed Dodo's lunch as much as I hated Maurice's dinner: he is a very competent & (like Boase)584 self effacing host.
+Last night at Nuffield I met Jenifer585 who said that

-Wars, afterwards travelling in Europe.
+579 Petr Yakovlevich Chaadaev (1794-1856), Russian philosopher.
+Chaadaev prompted the Slavophil-Westerner debate among Russian intellectuals with his series of Lettres philosophiques, written between 1827 and 1831.
+He was born into the landowning gentry and served in the imperial army during the Napoleonic Wars, afterwards travelling in Europe.
 When one of his letters, containing an outspoken critique of Russia's cultural and intellectual backwardness, was published in the journal Teleskop (the Telescope) in 1836, the journal was closed down, and Chaadaev, declared mad, was placed under house arrest.
 Although public discussion of his ideas was strictly forbidden, Chaadaev remained an inspirational figure to many of his generation.

-579 Sybil Rachel Bettie Cecile Cholmondeley (sii) (1894-1989) née Sassoon, Marchioness of Cholmondeley, daughter of a Sassoon and a Rothschild, scandalised her family 1913 by marrying a gentile, George Horatio Charles Cholmondeley, 5th Marquess of Cholmondeley 1923; she converted to Christianity after WW2.
+580 Sybil Rachel Bettie Cecile Cholmondeley (sii) (1894-1989) née Sassoon, Marchioness of Cholmondeley, daughter of a Sassoon and a Rothschild, scandalised her family 1913 by marrying a gentile, George Horatio Charles Cholmondeley, 5th Marquess of Cholmondeley 1923; she converted to Christianity after WW2.

-580 Freya Madeline Stark (1893-1993), traveller and writer about the Arab world.
+581 Freya Madeline Stark (1893-1993), traveller and writer about the Arab world.
 See F 442.

-581 Patrick Michael Leigh Fermor (1915-2011), travel writer, who fought with the wartime Cretan Resistance and spent much of his life in Greece.
+582 Patrick Michael Leigh Fermor (1915-2011), travel writer, who fought with the wartime Cretan Resistance and spent much of his life in Greece.

-582 Perhaps Yakov Aleksandrovich Malik (1906-80), Ukranian-born Soviet diplomat who succeeded Andrey Gromyko as Soviet ambassador in London 1952-60.
+583 Perhaps Yakov Aleksandrovich Malik (1906-80), Ukranian-born Soviet diplomat who succeeded Andrey Gromyko as Soviet ambassador in London 1952-60.

-583 Thomas Sherrer Ross ("Tom") Boase (1898-1974), art historian of whom IB and others did not have a high opinion; President, Magdalen, 1947-68; Vice-Chancellor, Oxford, 1958-60.
+584 Thomas Sherrer Ross (Tom') Boase (1898-1974), art historian of whom IB and others did not have a high opinion; President, Magdalen, 1947-68; Vice-Chancellor, Oxford, 1958-60.

-584 Jenifer Margaret Hart (1914-2005), civil servant and historian, IB's lover from 1950.
+585 Jenifer Margaret Hart (1914-2005), civil servant and historian, IB's lover from 1950.
 See A 625.